Lost Tooth: Proper Handling & Care For Tooth Repair

 The outstanding Wahroonga Dental Group services and their team of well trained and highly professional dentists refer to a knocked-out tooth as an ‘avulsed’ tooth.
 A knocked out tooth constitutes one of the most serious dental emergencies for permanent teeth, although there are dental procedures which can ensure your restored smile.

 When dealing with a knocked out tooth, you should understand that all surrounding nerves, blood vessels, and supporting tissues are also damaged as a result of the impact.
-While the nerves and blood vessels cannot be repaired, the knocked out tooth can be repaired through a dental procedure known as a root canal.
+While the nerves and blood vessels cannot be repaired, the knocked out tooth can be repaired through a dental procedure known as a root canal treatment.

 Saving An Avulsed Tooth